Aoi-03/Aoi-03/README.md

   └──────────────────────────────┘
 Hi, I’m Eyepatch.
 I’m currently a B-TECH Engineering student on ECE.
 Looking for a job and a happy life.
-Writing, sketching, gaming, reading all are my interests.
 How to reach me (Use my X: @Abhi_Aoi) location  →  Kolkata, India timezone  →  awake when I shouldn't be